chocolatey-community/chocolatey-packages/automatic/pdfcreator/README.md

 ﻿# <img src="https://cdn.rawgit.com/chocolatey/chocolatey-coreteampackages/6e52bf3b9392bc72475a3e254eab23578ccb9d0e/icons/PDFCreator.png" width="48" height="48"/> [PDFCreator](https://chocolatey.org/packages/PDFCreator)

-PDFCreator â€“ PDFCreator easily creates PDFs from any Windows program.
+PDFCreator easily creates PDFs from any Windows program.
 Use it like a printer in Word, StarCalc or any other Windows application.

 ## Features